-An initial sample of 30 individuals took part in the full MRI procedure, but nine participants did not produce a full dataset due to the following exclusions (1 incidental finding, 1 insufficient accuracy (<60%) on Story task, 2 no clear voice-selective response on auditory localiser task, 5 insufficient eye-tracking data; 3M/6F).
-As such, analysis proceeded with a final sample of 21 (age M = 23.49, SD = 6.63, 3 male, 18 female).
+An initial sample of 30 individuals took part in the full MRI procedure, but nine participants did not produce a full data set because of the following exclusions (one incidental finding, one insufficient accuracy [<60%] on the story task, two no clear voice-selective response on the auditory localizer task, five insufficient eye-tracking data; three male, six female).
+As such, analysis proceeded with a final sample of 21 (age: M = 23.49, SD = 6.63; three male, 18 female).
 All participants were right-handed, native English speakers, with normal or corrected-to-normal vision.
-All procedures were approved by a university ethics sub-committee.
+All procedures were approved by a university ethics subcommittee.